frankkramer-lab/aucmedi/docs/getstarted/setup.md

 ### Install from PyPI (recommended)

+Note: These installation steps assume that you are on a Linux or Mac environment.
+If you are on Windows or in a virtual environment without root, you will need to remove sudo to run the commands below.

 This will allow utilizing the framework (in your favorite Python IDE or in a Jupyter Notebook) or the AutoML module via the command line interface (CLI).

 ```sh